VidMob rethinks video production in the pandemic era – TechCrunch

 And although dealing with the initial pandemic and shutdown was difficult enough, the news keeps coming, with protests for racial justice, a COVID-19 resurgence, resulting closures and more.

-“We’re going to be in a period of uncertainty for a while, but to be honest, I see that as an opportunity,” Corbett said.
+“We’re going to be in a period of uncertainty for a while, but to be honest, I see that as an opportunity,” Hassan said.
 “Brands who understand what their consumers want, brands who are tuned into the cultural zeitgeist, brands [who] pivot quickly to create content that is relevant and engaging and drive business KPIs … that will be what wins in the future.”

 Similarly, Collmer said that in a period of uncertainty, brands need to respond more quickly, rather than simply falling silent: “Shutting up and going away is not a great way to position yourself.”

-Note: Update: This post has been updated to correctly identify the executive at Citi and to include a quote from Monkey 47.